Johnny Banchero's Big Pitch

 We filed out of the conference room trying to process the contrary reality.
 Each of us quickly and predictably begged off.
 Johnny then executed his backup plan, which was to hook up with an existing boat and crew—he said there were online mechanisms for free agents like himself to get involved.
 During the run-up he shared updates, and then afterward, stories of the festival bacchanalia.
 The elements were interesting if not expected: drunkenness and sunburn, sleep challenges, maritime logistics, and new friends.

 Johnny’s random pitch meeting continues to stand out amid so many years of rote project meetings.
 It’s the story of a guy trying to get out of his comfort zone and find a new tribe.
 And not least of all its about an especially great use of Microsoft PowerPoint.
-I looked it up and there have other unorthodox decks: the kid who wanted to buy Grand Theft Auto and made a deck to pitch his parents; the guy who made an absurdly detailed complaint about bad hotel service, the gal who used it to ask her crush for a date...aww lovebirds and Microsoft PowerPoint!
+I looked it up and there have been other unorthodox decks: the kid who wanted to buy Grand Theft Auto and made a deck to pitch his parents; the guy who made an absurdly detailed complaint about bad hotel service, the gal who used it to ask her crush for a date...aww lovebirds and Microsoft PowerPoint!

 My brother-in-law and I have long threatened to do a Christmas Eve PowerPoint for the family talent show, since he and I are pretty thin in the singing and talent department.
 Hell, if God had invented computers back then, Moses would have done some slides instead of that heavy ass tablet.